datacommonsorg/tools/covid19-dashboard/README.md

 'pctChangeDeathsValue': int
 }``

-#### Example
+## Example

     {
-"name": 'Florida', # region's name.
+    # region's name.
+    "name": 'Florida',
-'population': 21_480_000, # total population.
+    # total population.
+    'population': 21_480_000,
-'containedIn': 'country/USA', # geo_id of the place that directly contains this geoId.
+    # geo_id of the place that directly contains this geoId.
+    'containedIn': 'country/USA',
-'type': 'State', # type of region: "Country", "State" or "County".
+    # type of region: "Country", "State" or "County".
+    'type': 'State',
-'7DayAverageCases': {'2020-01-01': 10, '2020-01-02': 12}, # time-series data as a dictionary.
+    # time-series data as a dictionary.
+    '7DayAverageCases': {'2020-01-01': 10, '2020-01-02': 12},
-'7DayAverageCasesValue': 12, # value for the latest date in the "7DayAverageCases" time-series.
+    # value for the latest date in the "7DayAverageCases" time-series.
+    '7DayAverageCasesValue': 12,
-'7DayAverageDeaths': {'2020-01-01': 4, '2020-01-02': 5}, # time-series data as a dictionary.
+    # time-series data as a dictionary.
+    '7DayAverageDeaths': {'2020-01-01': 4, '2020-01-02': 5},
-'7DayAverageDeathsValue': 5, # value for the latest date in the "7DayAverageDeaths" time-series.
+    # value for the latest date in the "7DayAverageDeaths" time-series.
+    '7DayAverageDeathsValue': 5,
-'perCapitaCases': {'2020-01-01': 0.46, '2020-01-02': 0.55}, # time-series data as a dictionary.
+    # time-series data as a dictionary.
+    'perCapitaCases': {'2020-01-01': 0.46, '2020-01-02': 0.55},
-'perCapitaCasesValue': 0.55, # value for the latest date in the "perCapitaCases" time-series.
+    # value for the latest date in the "perCapitaCases" time-series.
+    'perCapitaCasesValue': 0.55,
-'perCapitaDeaths': {'2020-01-01': 0.18, '2020-01-02': 0.23}, # time-series data as a dictionary.
+    # time-series data as a dictionary.
+    'perCapitaDeaths': {'2020-01-01': 0.18, '2020-01-02': 0.23},
-'perCapitaDeathsValue': 0.23, # value for the latest date in the "perCapitaDeaths" time-series.
+    # value for the latest date in the "perCapitaDeaths" time-series.
+    'perCapitaDeathsValue': 0.23,
-'pctChangeCasesValue': 19.57, # value representing an increase of cases from date X to latest date.
+    # value representing an increase of cases from date X to latest date.
+    'pctChangeCasesValue': 19.57,
-'pctChangeDeathsValue': 27.78 # value representing an increase of deaths from date X to latest date.
+    # value representing an increase of deaths from date X to latest date.
+    'pctChangeDeathsValue': 27.78
     }